Fund Your Creative Activity or Research

 Summer Scholars and Artists Program

-The Summer Scholars and Artists Fellowship allows undergraduates to engage in special research, scholarship or creative activities during the summer.
-The fellowship supports the student's original research or creative project through a stipend, enabling recipients to engage in primary research or creative activities with guidance from faculty mentors.
+The Summer Scholars and Artists Program allows undergraduates to engage in research, scholarship or creative activities during the summer.
+The program supports the student's original research or creative project through a stipend, enabling recipients to engage in primary research or creative activities with guidance from faculty mentors.
 Proposals from students in all academic disciplines, departments and colleges are welcome.

 - Supports undergraduate students in at least eight weeks of full-time scholarly activity